mobapedia/sploop-src/raw/README.md

- - in order from oldest to newest
+ - in order from oldest to newest\
- - this is NOT a complete list of all source codes used
+ - this is NOT a complete list of all source codes used\
- - app1-4 are from around 2024
+ - app1-4 are from around 2024\
- - despite the name, none of these sources are truly "raw" (besides ones labeled appx-RAW). they have all been partially deobfuscated and some slightly modified
+ - despite the name, none of these sources are truly "raw" (besides ones labeled appx-RAW). they have all been partially deobfuscated and some slightly modified\
+\
- - app7 is an update (built in asset manager)
+ - app7 is an update (0.5.1)\
- - app8 is a bug fix
+ - app8 is a bug fix\
- - appjs is recompiled every 15 mins as of app8; 9,10,11 are all recompiles
+ - appjs is recompiled every 15 mins as of app8; 9,10,11 are all recompiles\
- - as of app12, appjs is not recompiled regularly anymore
+ - as of app12, appjs is not recompiled regularly anymore\

- - it is very possible that the bug fix of app7 (what i have labeled app8) came out >=15 mins before i saved app8, therefore app8 is technically a recompile
+ - it is very possible that the bug fix of app7 (what i have labeled app8) came out >=15 mins before i saved app8, therefore app8 is technically a recompile\
  - the same is (almost surely) true for the gap between app11 and app12